Repertoi-e/light-std/README.md

 Array examples from the previous section are relevant here.

 Note: Functions like `insert_at_index` have a different suffix for strings `string_insert_at_index`, because we treat indices for strings as pointing to code points.
-If you want to work with the raw bytes of the string, you can use the array routines.
+If you want to work with the raw bytes of the string, you can use the normal non-prefixed array routines.

 > ex.1 This string is constructed from a zero-terminated string buffer (which the compiler stores in read-only memory when the program launches).
 > This doesn't allocate memory, `free(path.Data)` will crash.